The program information below is valid for the fall 2020 term (September 1, 2020 - December 31, 2020).

 - ME 664 Turbulent Flow

-- MEng students completing 1 of the 3 GDip program options are allowed to use their GDip mandatory courses to count toward 2 of the 8 core courses.
+- MEng students completing 1 of the 2 Graduate Diploma (GDip) program options or the Graduate Specialization are allowed to use the mandatory courses from the GDips or Graduate Specialization to count toward 2 of the 8 core courses.

 - MEng students must attend at least 4 MME research seminars.

 - Additional Faculty regulations concerning Master's degree requirements are:

 - The candidate must obtain a pass in all courses credited to their program, with a minimum overall average of 70% (a grade of less than 65% in any course counts as a failure).